OpenFlutter/flutter_screenutil/README.md

 ```
 **Note**

-Height is also adapted according to setWidth to ensure no deformation (when you want a square)
+The height can also use setWidth to ensure that it is not deformed(when you want a square)

 setHeight method is mainly adapted in height, you want to control the height and actuality of a screen on the UIUsed when the same is displayed.